Gonzalez8/checktime/README.md

    docker compose up -d
    ```

-2. Access the web interface at: http://localhost:5000
+2. Access the web interface at: http://localhost:5001 (or whatever port you configured as WEB_PORT)

 3. To start specific services:
    ```